 After reviewing our guidelines below, please use the form below to submit articles for publication in In These Times.
 An editor will review all submissions and contact authors directly if interested in working with you.
 Please note that due to the large amount of submissions we receive, we cannot respond personally to all queries.
 We no longer accept mailed submissions.

 With very few exceptions, we do not publish material that has already been published in print or online.
 If your submission has been published already, please detail exactly where and when.
 If this is a simultaneous submission, please note.
 Once your submission is approved for publication by an In These Times editor, exclusivity going forward is assumed.
 Exceptions are occasionally approved by the editor.

 Some submissions may be rejected for publication in the magazine, but ideal for publication on InTheseTimes.com.
-At this time, however, we cannot pay for web-only stories, with the exception of pieces published on our workers' rights blog, Working In These Times.
+We have a limited budget for web-only stories, and are particularly interested in those that will fit on our workers' rights blog, Working In These Times.

 Please include a phone number where you can be reached with your submission.
-DO NOT submit .docx documents—they WILL NOT be considered.
 Thanks in advance for submitting your work to In These Times.

 We are looking for feature articles that combine original on-the-ground reporting with solid analysis.
 We are particularly interested in investigative stories that uncover governmental or corporate abuses of power.
 Feature articles run between 1,200 and 3,800 words in length.
 Please do not submit articles longer than the maximum word length.

 This section of the magazine is dedicated to coverage and analysis of social movements and progressive strategies.
 As always, we are particularly interested in covering campaigns and movements that have received little or no attention in the mainstream press.
 We seek the following types of stories: